yotam-halperin/portfolio-app/README.md

 ##### to run localy:
+1. define required enviroment variables: export YH_MYSQL_PASSWORD   = root
+export YH_MYSQL_HOST       = mysql

-clean the enviroment:
+2. clean the enviroment:
 - docker compose down -v

-build the images:
+3. build the images:
 - docker compose build

-start the application:
+4. start the application:
 - docker compose up

 - you can now visit 'localhost:80' on your browser to view the flask application.